JustinPenguin/TradingBot/README.md

 Note, I am aware of the amateurishness of this strategy, but the point of this project was just to get a sense of what its like to formulate, test, and execute a trading strategy from scratch.

 PS.
 There are earlier commits that include a config.json file that included my api key and secret key.
 I have since changed them and made this repo publically available.
+PS.
+The main code for backtesting is found in backtesting.py and backtesting2.py.
+The main code for binance_bot is binance_bot.py.